 - If an offer seems too good to be true then it is too good to be true - don’t click on anything!

 Aspects of being careful online apply equally to mobile telephones.
-Mobiles and handheld devices increasingly have Internet facilities on them and can be used to record or circulate images.
-Your child should not give out their mobile numbers to strangers or people they cannot trust completely.
-In school, mobiles are not allowed because they can be used to intimidate and to film activity without permission.
-Through filming, they have also been used to encourage fights.
-It is important to think and talk about the kind of text messages your child receives and sends.
+Mobiles and handheld devices commonly have Internet facilities on them and can be used to record or circulate images/videos.
+Your child should not give out their mobile numbers, social media contacts or email address to strangers or people they cannot trust completely.
+In school, mobiles are allowed to be brought in but students must follow the schools digital devices policy and behaviour policies.
+It is important to think and talk about the kind of messages your child receives and sends.
 If they are not able to say something to a person’s face they should not be saying this electronically.

 Grooming is the process that paedophiles go through to get to know a child for the purposes of sexual contact.
 The Sexual Offences Act (2003, section 15) includes a grooming offence introduced to combat this abuse of the net.
 It is an offence to meet a child with the intention of committing a sex offence, if he has communicated with that child on at least two previous occasions.
 Although the likelihood of your child being groomed is rare it is considered to be a growing risk.